ekhowell/phylo_class/README.md

 # Phylogenetics Final Report Reproducible Script
 #### By: Emma Howell
 #### Last Updated: 4/24/21
-Purpose: To record the steps used in the phylogenetic analysis of the PRDM9 locus in house mouse subspecies complex.
+Purpose: To record the steps used in the phylogenetic analysis of the PRDM9 locus in the house mouse subspecies complex.

 ## Note
 This README will include all the steps necessary to recreate this analysis.
 However, all of the required input files/data are contained within this repository.
 This allows users to bypass the steps that involve downloading the (large) VCF files and fetching/formatting the reference files and GTF file obtained from UCSC's Table Browser.